bwarren2/voting_2016/slides/content/slides-1.0/Education_vs_Race_vs_Shift.md

 ## Methods

 This is a plotly 3D scatterplot of the two previous variables and the calculated Republican shift.
 Putting them on the same plot at the same time makes it possible to easily see how the two variables are interacting.
+Interestingly, color here is per-capita income.
+Trump fared poorly in the higher-income counties.

 ## Results